 USE: Hiking, running, cycling, winter sports

 The Oakley Radar EV features resistant polycarbonate lenses in a modern design.
 These sunglasses are perfect for any outdoor sport because they are really lightweight, durable, comfortable and flexible.

 JULBO EXPLORER POLARIZED

 USE: Mountaineering, winter sports

-The Julbo Trek sunglasses provide ultralight eyewear protection and resistance.
+The Julbo Explorer sunglasses provide ultralight eyewear protection and resistance.
 This model comes with removable side shields to protect you from lateral rays and intense glare, and removable sweat blocker on the upside of the frame.

 OAKLEY HALF JACKET 2.0 POLARIZED